Insight: To cut natural gas costs, Chesapeake pumps up royalty deductions

 Doug Lawler, who became Chesapeake's CEO in June after co-founder Aubrey McClendon was forced out following a governance crisis and liquidity crunch, emphasized the company's efforts to cut costs on a conference call with investors earlier this month.
 Chesapeake's shares are up nearly 60 percent since January.

 Still, the company warned its costs to transport natural gas in Pennsylvania are rising.
-Pennsylvania's Marcellus shale region holds roughly a quarter of Chesapeake's 10.93 trillion cubic feet of proven natural gas reserves, enough to supply U.S. needs for nearly three years.
+Pennsylvania's Marcellus shale region holds roughly a quarter of Chesapeake's 10.93 trillion cubic feet of proven natural gas reserves.
+The U.S. consumed 25.5 trillion cubic feet of natural gas in 2012.

 It is not clear how much money Chesapeake has saved by shifting more cost to landowners.
 Energy companies closely guard specific data on wells, and Wall Street analysts say it is nearly impossible to extrapolate how much the new practice has boosted Chesapeake's bottom line, thanks to constantly changing production volumes and natural gas prices across the company's thousands of Pennsylvania wells.